confluentinc/event-streaming-patterns/docs/stream-processing/event-time-processing.md

 ```

-Generally speaking, this functionality of custom timestamp assignment makes it easy to integrate data from other applications that are not using ksqlDB themselves.
+Generally speaking, this functionality of custom timestamp assignment makes it easy to integrate data from other applications that are not using Kafka Streams or ksqlDB themselves.

 Additionally, Kafka has the notion of event-time vs. processing-time (wallclock) vs. ingestion time, similar to ksqlDB.
 Clients like Kafka Streams make it possible to select which variant of time you want to work with in your application.